AndromedaIsComingg/DevOps-Projects-Darey.io/Project 6/README.md

 <img width="989" alt="ip addr show" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/8fd529cd-da60-401a-85e8-c20024c45e92">

-Then we add the rule using the `mysql client`s ip `172.31.24.70`
+Then we add the rule using the `mysql client`s ip `172.31.24.70` in the security groug section of `mysql server`'s  instance.

 <img width="1275" alt="add rule" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/e14c1329-20b3-46d0-8f2a-7ba03b8a5485">

 ##### Now that we have the mysql services running, we will need to create a database, a user, and tables on  `my sql server`
-To begin this we will run the following security script `sudo mysql_secure_installation` and follow the prompt
+To begin this we will run the following security script `sudo mysql_secure_installation` and follow the prompts accordingly.

 <img width="795" alt="security script" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/1a37fadd-99af-4243-a779-26ea283b0202">

-We will run the MySQL service and create a user with the name `remote_user`, a database `test_db` and then grant privilages with the following commands.
+We will run the MySQL service and create a user with the name `remote_user`, a database `test_db`, a password `PassWord.1` and then grant privilages with the following commands.
 `CREATE USER ‘remote_user’@‘%’ IDENTIFIED WITH mysql_native_password BY ‘PassWord.1’;`
 `CREATE DATABASE test_db;`
 `GRANT ALL ON test_db.* TO ‘remote_user’@‘%’ WITH GRANT OPTION;`